 Best Time to Visit the Louvre and How to Do It

 There is inside information on how and when to visit some of the world’s best museums.
-Before the onslaught of post-pandemic tourism, for example, the priceless tip for the best way to approach the Vatican Museums was to go after lunch; sure, you’d only have a couple of hours before closing time, but you could walk right up to the ticket office, no line at all.
+Before the onslaught of post-pandemic tourism, the priceless tip for the best way to approach the Vatican Museums was to go after lunch.
+Sure, you’d only have a couple of hours before closing time, but you could walk right up to the ticket office, no line at all.
 Similarly, the Prado in Madrid gets packed between 10am and 2pm.
-Go after 2pm, when many people are eating lunch, and you’ll experience a much quieter space in which to take in the Bosches, Titans, El Grecos, and Raphaels.
+Go after 2pm, when many people are eating lunch, and you’ll have a much quieter experience of the Bosches, Titans, El Grecos, and Raphaels.
+But, what is the best time to visit the Louvre, the museum of all art museums?

-But what about the museum of all art museums, Le Musée, as some locals call it: the Louvre in Paris?
-In 2024, nearly 9 million people visited the museum.
-That’s almost 25,000 people per day and almost 2,800 people per hour during the museum’s nine hours that it is open.
-With these kinds of crowds, you need to strategize when you’re going to go to the Louvre.
+Le Musée, as some locals call it: or the Louvre, was visited by nearly 9 million people in 2024.
+That’s almost 25,000 people per day and almost 2,800 people per hour during the museum’s nine hours of daily opening.
+Therefore, with these kinds of crowds, you need to be strategic when you’re going to the Louvre.

-And so, the best time to visit the Louvre is … 2.5 hours before it closes, preferably with a guide to lead you around so you’ll have the maximalist experience at one of the world’s great art museums.
+And so, the best time to visit the Louvre is 2.5 hours before it closes.
+Preferably with a guide to lead you around and maximise your visit of the world’s great art museum.

 A tour guide explains the Hall of Mirrors at Versailles, surrounded by chandeliers, gilded statues, and tall arched windows.

-Whether you’re visiting the Louvre Museum in Paris, the Palace of Versailles, or any other iconic site, exploring with an expert guide will take your experience to the next level.
+When you visit any iconic site, exploring with an expert guide takes your experience to the next level.

-If your schedule doesn’t allow for a late-afternoon or early-evening visit to the Louvre, consider this: the Louvre swings open its doors at 9am every day except for Tuesday when it is closed.
-So, it’s a good idea to get there at, say, 8:30-ish am, wait in line and then when the doors open, you’ll be the first one standing in front of the Mona Lisa, arguably the world’s most iconic painting?
-Also, buy your ticket online in advance and you’ll even save yourself some more time.
+If your schedule doesn’t allow for an afternoon or evening visit, then consider the early bird option.
+The Louvre swings open its doors at 9am every day (except for Tuesday when it is closed).
+So, it’s a good idea to get up early and be there at, say, 8:00-8.30ish am.
+Then when the doors open, you’ll be one of the first people waiting in line to gain first entry.
+And one of the first to be standing in front of the Mona Lisa, the world’s most iconic painting!

 The Winged Victory of Samothrace stands headless and armless with detailed wings and draped robes at the Louvre Museum.

-Get up close with the Victoire de Samothrace inside the Lourve.
+Get up close with the Victoire de Samothrace inside the Louvre.

 A woman in a brown coat leads a tour at the Louvre, gesturing while explaining a Renaissance mural as two people listen.